Burr Oak Creek (Nodaway River tributary)

 Stream in northwest Missouri, U.S.

 Burr Oak Creek is a stream in Nodaway County in the U.S. state of Missouri.
 It is a tributary of the Nodaway River and is 5.8 miles long.

 Etymology

 Burr Oak Creek was so named on account of burr oak timber near its course.

 Geography

 Burr Oak Creek is a right tributary of the Nodaway River and joins it 36.9 miles before its mouth in the Missouri River.
 The entire stream is within Monroe Township though part of its watershed reaches into southern Green Township.

 Course

 The creek headwaters four miles west of Skidmore and one mile east of the Atchison-Nodaway County line.
 The stream meanders easterly near towards the Nodaway and deposits about a mile north of Skidmore.

-Miscellaneous

-The name Burr Oak was also given to a church, a cemetery, and a road that are all nearby the creek.
-Burr Oak Church dates back to 1859 and is located near the headwaters of Burr Oak Creek about 4 miles west of Skidmore.